aws-samples/aws-iot-elf/README.md

 ```
   python elf.py send --duration 15
 ```
-...which, in a matter of seconds, will result in messages shown in the ELF X window similar to this example output:
+...which, in a matter of seconds, will result in messages shown in the **ELF X** window similar to this example output:
 ```
-...iot-elf:INFO - Received message: {"msg": "IoT ELF Hello", "ts": "1468604633.27"} from topic: elf/thing_0
 ...iot-elf:INFO - Received message: {"msg": "IoT ELF Hello", "ts": "1468604634.27"} from topic: elf/thing_0
 ...iot-elf:INFO - Received message: {"msg": "IoT ELF Hello", "ts": "1468604635.28"} from topic: elf/thing_0
 ```

 #### Clean Thing(s)
-Using the `clean` command will invoke the [`clean_up(cli)`](https://github.com/awslabs/aws-iot-elf/blob/master/elf.py#L426) function with the given command line arguments.
+Using the `clean` command will invoke the [`clean_up(cli)`](https://github.com/awslabs/aws-iot-elf/blob/master/elf.py#L500) function with the given command line arguments.
 This will remove all resources that were created by ELF in the AWS IoT service and on the local file system.

 To clean up all previously created resources, type:
 ```